-While most people in search of Roman ruins head to Pompeii and Herculaneum, fewer know of this well-preserved town.
-Here you can explore well-preserved ruins without the crowds, and they are fabulous.
+While most people searching for Roman ruins head to Pompeii and Herculaneum, fewer know of this well-preserved town.
+Here you can explore well-preserved ruins without the crowds, which are fabulous to explore.

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.